tankudo/LLM-ZoomCamp/01-intro/README.md

   3. Converting the nested structure into a flat list of dictionaries.

 ### Indexing Documents
-- Use the `min_search` library to index the documents.
+- Use the `minsearch` library to index the documents.
 - Specify which fields are text fields and which are keyword fields.
 - Keyword fields allow for exact filtering, similar to SQL queries.
 - Text fields are used for performing the search.